-Removing structural metadata reduces sampling efficiency, as reflected by a decrease in the fraction of molecules passing the atom-matching check, from {$97.7\%$} to {$93.6\%$}.
-We then apply the same hybrid validation procedure to samples that pass atom matching, with results reported in Table~\ref{tab:ablation-metadata-atomfilter}.
-Although descriptions generated without structural metadata still achieve a relatively high precision of {$94.1\%$}, this performance is consistently lower by approximately {$4.5\%$} than the baseline with structural metadata.
-The performance gap becomes more pronounced as difficulty level increases.
-This is because, for medium- and hard-level molecules, the structure metadata explicitly encode ring fusion, bridged and spiro relationships, as well as ring system labeling information that is not captured by IUPAC names or SMILES strings, thereby guiding more accurate and unambiguous description generation.
-During validation, we observed that descriptions generated without structural metadata often omit fusion-ring information and labeling schemes.
-Such descriptions are not necessarily incorrect, since expert validators can infer the intended structure using their knowledge of chemical nomenclature and labeling conventions.
-However, they are less suitable for structure-language alignment.
+Removing structural metadata reduces sampling efficiency, as reflected by the fraction of molecules passing the atom-matching check dropping from {$97.7\%$} to {$93.6\%$}.
+We then apply the same hybrid validation procedure to samples that pass atom matching (Appendix Table~\ref{tab:ablation-metadata-atomfilter}).
+Although descriptions generated without metadata achieve a relatively high precision of {$94.1\%$}, this performance is consistently lower by approximately {$4.5\%$} than the baseline with metadata.
+The performance gap increases at higher difficulty levels.
+This is because structural metadata explicitly encodes ring fusion, bridged and spiro relationships, as well as ring system labeling information not captured by IUPAC names or SMILES strings, thereby guiding more accurate and unambiguous description generation.
+During validation, we observed that descriptions generated without structural metadata often omit fused-ring information and labeling schemes.
+Such descriptions are not considered incorrect in validation, since expert validators can infer the intended structure using their knowledge of chemical nomenclature.
+However, they are less suitable for structure--language alignment.